davidgasquez/handbook/content/computer-science/decentralization.md

 # Decentralization

 ## Blockchain

 - [A blockchain is a decentralized database](https://www.youtube.com/watch?v=bBC-nXj3Ng4).
+- Blockchain solve the Byzantine Generals Problem: [How do participants in a decentralized network communicate and coordinate with each other towards some action without relying on a trusted third-party?](https://a16z.com/2019/11/08/crypto-glossary/).
+  - Blockchains are "trustless".
+There are mechanisms in place by which all parties in the system can reach a consensus on what the canonical truth is.
+  - Power and trust is distributed (or shared) among the network’s stakeholders (e.g. developers, miners, and consumers), rather than concentrated in a single individual or entity (e.g. banks, governments, and financial institutions).
+  - Blockchains put the code in charge.
 - Cryptocurrencies are a digital version of money protected by cryptography (Merkles Trees).
   - Originally, currencies were actual precious metals, like gold and silver coins.
 For the sake of portability, these were replaced with bank notes.
 Pieces of paper which entitled the bearer to a certain quantity of precious metal if they presented them to the bank.
 That system is known as the gold standard.
   - The gold standard was abandoned in the middle of the 20th century.
 Now we have "fiat money", which is money that has value simply because everyone agrees it has value.
 The biggest difference between 20 real dollars and 20 Monopoly dollars now is that you can use the real dollars to pay taxes.